awsdocs/amazon-ecr-user-guide/doc_source/set-repository-policy.md

 # Setting a repository policy statement<a name="set-repository-policy"></a>

-You can add an access policy statement to a repository in the AWS Management Console by following the steps below\.
+You can add an access policy statement to a repository in the AWSManagement Console by following the steps below\.
 You can add multiple policy statements per repository\.
 For example policies, see [Repository policy examples](repository-policy-examples.md)\.

 **Important**
 Amazon ECR requires that users have permission to make calls to the `ecr:GetAuthorizationToken` API through an IAM policy before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
 Amazon ECR provides several managed IAM policies to control user access at varying levels; for more information, see [Amazon Elastic Container Registry Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.